 Today I was greeted by a happy grin on Dan’s face, Dan Shepherd is our Head of Delivery.
 He and his team had a reason to smile - in one day they received fantastic feedback from several of our customers.

 Few events in life have the impact of starting a new job.
 As any career person can attest, acclimating to a new workplace or role requires patience.
 It’s a social and intellectual challenge.
-Balancing task competence with a sense of social comfort are prerequisites for doing your job well and enjoying the hours you spend at work.
-And while these lines may appear crisp and smooth, coloring them in neatly has its difficulties.
 This consideration led me to a simple concept, a modus operandi for adjusting to a new organization.

 A week after I attended Getahead festival, my mind is still racing with all the amazingly interesting information and insights that came my way during the course of the 24-hour event.
 I went along to see what it was all about and how our Wellness Programme can benefit.